Whole School Positive Behaviour Plan (WSPB)

 School Based Traineeships (SBT) provide students aged 15 or older with employment skills, practical industry experience and a national recognised qualification while still completing secondary school qualifications.
 SBT’s can be more than just jobs, they are an effective way to set students up in chosen careers.
 Read our policy on SBT’s here.

-Students are not permitted to consume ‘energy’ or high-caffeine drinks anywhere on the College grounds, including car parks, library, SSEP annexe, and areas just outside College gates.
+Students are not permitted* to consume ‘energy’ or high-caffeine drinks anywhere on the College grounds including car parks, the library, and areas just outside College gates.